 I heard that some people had reactions after vaccination.
 Are these dangerous in pregnancy?

-Symptoms including fever, muscle aches, joint pains, fatigue, and headache are common side effects of the COVID-19 vaccines.
+Symptoms including fever, muscle aches, joint pains, fatigue, and headache are common side effects of all three COVID-19 vaccines.
 Most mild side effects resolve within a day or two and are not believed to be dangerous.
-If you are worried about side effects from the COVID-19 vaccines and your pregnancy, talk to your OB provider before getting the vaccine.
+If you are worried about side effects from the vaccines and your pregnancy, talk to your OB provider before getting the vaccine.